 Clinical indications vary depending on which organ is afflicted in other, less frequent types of lymphoma.
 Alimentary lymphoma results in gastrointestinal lesions, which can induce vomiting, diarrhea, and weight loss.

 Coughing and shortness of breath are common symptoms of mediastinal lymphoma, which causes lesions in the chest that take up space in the chest cavity.
 Extranodal lymphoma has a wide range of effects depending on the organ implicated.

 Lymphoma does not affect all dogs with swollen lymph nodes.
 Infections or autoimmune illnesses can create enlarged lymph nodes, so your veterinarian will do tests to figure out what’s causing your dog’s symptoms.

 A fine needle aspirate is the most common test for lymphoma diagnosis.
-A veterinarian uses a needle to extract a small number of cells from an enlarged lymph node (or other organ) in this test.
-After that, the cells are examined under a microscope for evidence of malignant cells, which suggest lymphoma.
+A veterinarian uses a needle to extract a small number of cells from an enlarged lymph node (or another organ) in this test.
+After that, the cells are examined under a microscope for evidence of malignant cells, which suggests lymphoma.

 Your veterinarian may perform a biopsy if a small needle aspirate is inconclusive or impractical due to the location of the lesion.
 This entails surgically removing a sample of tissue from a lymph node or lesion.
 This sample will be processed and inspected under a microscope to see if lymphoma is present.

 In order to examine your dog’s overall health, your veterinarian will most likely perform baseline screening bloodwork.
 This bloodwork consists of two parts.
 A complete blood cell count is a test that looks at the different cell types in your dog’s blood and determines the amount of red blood cells, white blood cells, and platelets present.
 The function of your dog’s internal organs is assessed using serum biochemistry.

 If Your Dog is Diagnosed